HackerN64/ultrasm64-2/README.md

 This repository is a clean slate for basic enhancements built upon the *Super Mario 64* decompilation.
 It is a spritual successor to CrashOveride95's *UltraSM64*.

+## Added Features

+ * Shifting segments.
+ * No 1 MB code limit for `src/game`.
+ * A full decompilation of libultra is included in `lib/hackerlibultra`.
+ * A Nintendo 64-specific libc implementation by falcobuster is provided in `lib/n64-libc`.
+ * Libdragon's IPL3 (`LIBDRAGON_IPL3=1`) provided as an optional Makefile configuration.
+See Makefile for details.

 ## Quick Start (for Ubuntu)

 1. Install prerequisites: `sudo apt install -y build-essential git pkgconf python3 isl libgmp-dev libmpfr-dev libmpc-dev`